kahlow/YTC-Dev-PreCourse/variables/homework/questions.md

   *	2.4E6
   *	48976.0
   *	False
-4. How are variables stored on your desktop computer?
+4. How are variables stored on your computer?
 5. Circle each *valid* variable name.
   * a
   * 123